fladd/floriankrause/research.md

 title: Research
 ---

-## Large-scale Brain Networks & Stress-related Disorders
+## Large-scale Brain Networks & Stress
 I recently got interested in the clinical benefits of self-regulating large-scale brain networks using real-time functional Magnetic Resonance Imaging (fMRI) neurofeedback.
 In my current position as a postdoctoral